Skip to content

 Pricing Details

 Country-specific rate cards.
 Nigeria local: 2% per transaction (1.4% transaction fee + 0.6% platform fee, capped at NGN 2,000) effective April 11, 2025 across all Naira methods including cards, USSD, eNaira, Opay and NQR.
 United States: 2.9% local cards, 4.8% international cards, 2.9% mobile money.
 Africa-wide local cards: 1.4-3.8%.
 International card transactions: 4.8% (raised from 3.8% on November 11, 2024, attributed to Visa/Mastercard interchange increases).
 Customer bears the fee by default; merchants can flip this in dashboard.
 Custom enterprise pricing for high-volume merchants.
 VAT and local taxes are not included in posted rates.
 Setup fee: none.
 Monthly fees: none for self-serve; enterprise terms vary.
-Rolling reserve: up to 10% held for 180 days where applicable per the Merchant Service Agreement to cover chargebacks, refunds and scheme fines - this is the longest hold window in this catalogue and a real working-capital constraint at scale.
-FX markup is described as 'banking partner rate' rather than a published spread - the actual cost can be 1-3% on top of the published transaction fee depending on the corridor.
+Rolling reserve: up to 10% held for 180 days where applicable per the Merchant Service Agreement to cover chargebacks, refunds and scheme fines.
+This is the longest hold window in this catalogue and a real working-capital constraint at scale.
+FX markup is described as 'banking partner rate' rather than a published spread.
+The actual cost can be 1-3% on top of the published transaction fee depending on the corridor.
 Chargeback dispute fee is $38 per international chargeback.
 For an iGaming operator running $500k/month through Nigerian Naira methods and African mobile money, expect total processing cost in the $10,000-$15,000/month range before reserve impact and FX.
 International card volume of the same size lands closer to $24,000/month at 4.8%.
 Updated April 2026.

 Speed & Settlement